ChefAndy/casio-rpn/README.md

 ### Roadmap
-Here are a few ideas for improvements:
+Here are a few ideas for future improvements:

 **Bugfix**
 - typing an invalid number (e.g. two .. ) then [Ans] raises a ValueError exception, quitting the program